 Aftermath of Abacha’s Death

 General Sani Abacha was buried that same day in Kano, North-West Nigeria.
 The late Nigerian dictator was 54 years old at the time of his death.
-Abacha was born on a Monday in 1943 and also died on a Monday nearly 55 years after.
+Abacha was born on a Monday in 1943 and also died on a Monday nearly 55 years later.

 General Sani Abacha was married to Maryam Abacha and had seven sons and three daughters.
 As of 2018, he had 33 grandchildren.